codaley/objectdet-yolov5/_dataset/readme.md

-Copy training, validation and test data to this directory.
+Copy training, validation and test data to these subdirectories.